-- the PI, director, or supervisor in a timely manner regarding approval, disapproval or accommodations required for the individual to work with the animal species specified on the enrollment form. - enrollees of medical follow-ups. - PIs, directors, or supervisors of annual health reviews or surveillance recalls, e.g. tetanus booster, rabies antibody titer.
-(Medical records are maintained by the OHP.)
+- RMS in a timely manner regarding approval, disapproval or accommodations required for the individual to work with the animal species specified on the enrollment form. - enrollees of medical follow-ups.

-Certain animal contact/projects pose little health risk to individuals and may be exempted from the program.
-Exemptions may be given for projects that involve the observation of animals or for other uses that pose no increased risk.
+Medical records are maintained by the OHP.

 Questions or interpretations concerning potential exemptions should be directed to the Director of Animal Resources.
 Students who are only exposed to animals in a classroom setting are not required to enroll in the OHSP.